Supportive, Non-Judgmental, Evidence-Based Therapy for adults and teens 12+

-I have extensive training and 21 years of experience helping individuals and couples overcome anxiety, OCD, depression, and relationship/marital problems, including but limited to differences in sex drive.
-I help my clients understand what is wrong and how to fix it.
+I have extensive training and 21 years of experience helping individuals and couples overcome anxiety, OCD, depression, and relationship/marital problems, including but limited to differences in and conflict over sex drive.
+I help my clients understand what is going on and how to fix it.
 I believe that therapy should not be about endlessly recounting your past.
 It should be about moving forward.
+Read More

 Mike Pease, MSW